grigsos/github-cicd-workshop/content/exercise_4/README.md

-# GitHub CI/CD Workflow Tutorial
+# GitHub Actions multi stage CD to protected environments

 In this tutorial, you will learn how to set up a basic CI/CD pipeline using GitHub Actions.
 We'll walk through a simple example where we define a workflow to build and deploy our application in multiple environments.